lazywithclass/lazywithclass.github.io/2015-11-06/README.md

  4. Contract / paid work - have the person work on actual problems you are facing and evaluate them for their work
  5. Offer - if you like the person make them happy

 It's really important to understand the difference between 2. and 3.: 2. is a conversation you have with the person just to understand if they seems pleasant to talk with and they're not completely lying about their resume, 3. is an interview you have with that person.

-Differences are important: 2. conversation, 3. interview.
-Don't interview over the phone, give shy / introvert / ... people a chance to compete with others at the same level.
+2. conversation, 3. interview.
+Don't interview over the phone, give shy or introvert people a chance to compete with others on the same level.

 ### Offer checklist

+ * Why should they work with you?
  * Do you accept remote / offer sponsorship?
  * Be open and include a salary range
  * Don't look for ninjas, please, don't
  * What will the candidate do?
  * How the candidate will do that?
  * Where the candidate will do that?
+ * For how long the candidate will do that?

 ### (almost) Everyone gets rejected